-The bank partitioned its sample frame of eligible study card clients into nine different strata based on the length of tenure with the bank and repayment history over the past 12 months (both measured in January 2007).20 Each borrower was classified into one of three categories of tenure with the bank: (a) a long-term customer who had been with the bank for more than two years, (b) a medium-term customer who had been with the bank for more than one but less than two years, and (c) a new customer, who had been with the bank for more than six months but less than a year.
-Each borrower was also classified into one of three categories based on their repayment behavior over the past 12 months: (i) a "full payer", who had paid their bill in full in each of the previous 12 months and hence accrued no debt, (ii) a "partial payer", whose average monthly payment over the past 12 months was greater than 1.5 times the average of the minimum payments required from them during this time, and (ii) a "poor payer", whose average monthly payment over the past 12 months was less than 1.5 times the average of the minimum payments required from them during this time.
-These two variables were used to define nine strata, and 18,000 borrowers were randomly selected from each.
+The bank partitioned its sample frame of eligible study card clients into nine different strata based on the length of tenure with the bank and repayment history over the past year (both measured in January 2007).19 Each borrower was classified into one of three categories of tenure with the bank: (a) a long-term customer who had been with the bank for more than two years, (b) a medium-term customer who had been with the bank for more than one but less than two years, and (c) a new customer, who had been with the bank for more than six months but less than a year.
+Each borrower was also classified into one of three categories based on their repayment behavior over the past 12 months: (i) a "full payer," who had paid their bill in full in each of the previous 12 months and hence accrued no debt, (ii) a "partial payer," whose average monthly payment over the past 12 months was greater than 1.5 times the average of the minimum payments required from them during this time.
+These two variables were used to define nine strata, and 18,000 borrowers were randomly selected from each stratum.
 The resulting sample is geographically widespread-covering all 32 states, 1,360 municipalities, and 12,233 zip codes.